1tblsAleppo or 1 tbls paprika plus 1/4 tsp cayennemore Aleppo or cayenne if you like it more piquant

 Sprinkle in the rest of the spices on the top of the onion mixture.
 These spices, turmeric, pepper, aleppo pepper and cinnamon don’t need toasting.

 Pour in the blended red bell pepper mixture and stir in onion mixture.

 Add the can of diced tomatoes to the blender along with the miso or salt if using and blend until smooth, then add to the pan as well and stir.
 This is a good time to take a taste of the sauce in the pan so far.
 It will taste concentrated and not quite blended, but will give you an idea.
-If you want more of any of the spices, put some of this mixture in a small bowl and add the desired spiced to this mixture before adding back into the sauce.
-Doing it this way will make it so the spices aren’t gritty.
+If you want more of any of the spices, put some of sauce mixture in a small bowl and add the desired spices to this mixture before adding back into the sauce.
+Doing it this way as opposed to just adding the spices directly to the sauce in the pot will make it so the spices aren't gritty.